What Is Network-Level Authentication? What It Does and Doesn’t Do

 Key Points

-We also explore how SecureW2 certificate-based authentication solutions can further strengthen remote access security.
+• How SecureW2 certificate-based authentication solutions strengthen remote access security

 What Is Network-Level Authentication?

-Network level authentication (NLA) is a network security feature used with Remote Desktop Services (RDP Server).
-NLA requires the user to authenticate themselves before establishing a remote session with the server.
+Network level authentication (NLA) is a Microsoft Remote Desktop Protocol (RDP) security feature that requires users to authenticate before a remote desktop session is established, rather than after.

 NLA closes that window by requiring authentication first.